 Our paper contributes to the empirical literature on the effects of fiscal policy.
 Ramey (2016) provides an overview and a synthesis of the current understanding of the effects of government spending shocks.
-The puzzling joint observation of a falling real policy rate in response to a government spending hike and a moderate fiscal multiplier, which she documents for narrative defense news shocks (see Ramey, 2011 and Ramey and Zubairy, 2018) and defense news shocks with medium-run horizon (see Ben Zeev and Pappa, 2017), serves as the starting point of our empirical analysis.
+The puzzling joint observation of a falling real policy rate in response to a government spending hike and a moderate fiscal multiplier, which she documents for narrative defense news shocks (see Ramey, 2011 and Ramey and Zubairy, 2018) and defense news shocks with a medium-run horizon (see Ben Zeev and Pappa, 2017), serves as the starting point of our empirical analysis.
 Likewise, Mountford and Uhlig (2009), who apply an identification using sign restrictions, report that government spending expansions are associated with a falling nominal policy rate and an impact output multiplier below one.
 Edelberg et al. (1999) exploit the Ramey-Shapiro (1998) war dates and find initial declines in the nominal and real 3-month and 1-year treasury rates.
 Fisher and Peters (2010) document a decline in the nominal 3-month T-bill rate in the first year after positive government spending shocks identified through the excess returns of large US military contractors.
-Ramey (2011) finds the nominal 3-month Tbill rate to fall in response to defense news shocks.
-Similar interest rate responses are found by Jørgensen and Ravn (2021) and D'Alessandro et al. (2019), who both apply Blanchard-Perotti shocks as well as professional forecast errors.6 Our empirical results also document falling short-term interest rates and moderate output effects, and we present a novel finding on interest rate spreads that can reconcile theory with these observations.
+Ramey (2011) finds the nominal 3-month Tbill rate falls in response to defense news shocks.
+Similar interest rate responses are found by Jørgensen and Ravn (2021) and D'Alessandro et al. (2019), who both apply Blanchard-Perotti shocks and professional forecast errors.
+Our empirical results also document falling short-term interest rates and moderate output effects, and we present a novel finding on interest rate spreads that can reconcile theory with these observations.

 Our paper further contributes to the literature on the effects of fiscal spending on output and private consumption in New Keynesian models.
 Under a conventional monetary policy regime, basic New Keynesian models predict that output multipliers are less than one, implying a consumption crowding-out (see Linnemann and Schabert, 2003, or Woodford, 2011), while augmented model versions, for example including spending constraints or alternative preference specifications (see, e.g., Gali et al., 2007, or Bilbiie, 2011), can in principle induce a crowding-in and larger output multipliers.
-As central banks in many countries started to act under low policy rates, attention switched to the implications of inflation responses to fiscal shocks in a liquidity trap.
-Most prominently, Christiano et al. (2011) and Eggertsson (2011) show that fiscal multipliers can take values that are much larger than typically observed in empirical studies when the
+As the central banks in many countries started to act under low policy rates, attention switched to the implications of inflation responses to fiscal shocks in a liquidity trap.
+Most prominently, Christiano et al. (2011) and Eggertsson (2011) show that fiscal multipliers can take much larger values than typically observed in empirical studies when the monetary policy rate is at the ZLB.
+When the liquidity trap is entered due to a fundamental contractionary

-6Corsetti et al. (2012) and Auerbach et al. (2020) further find that longer-term interest rates and interest rates on consumer loans, respectively, tend to fall after expansionary fiscal shocks.
+&lt;sup>6Corsetti et al. (2012) and Auerbach et al. (2020) further find that longer-term interest rates and interest rates on consumer loans, respectively, tend to fall after expansionary fiscal shocks.
 The latter finding can in principle be rationalized by government spending causing an increase in credit supply (see Murphy and Walsh, 2020).
 Our empirical analysis suggests that monetary policy directly reacts to fiscal policy which we account for in our model.